Social contagion and asset prices: Reddit's self-organised bull runs: Introduction

-Several impactful studies in the peer effects literature leverage naturally occurring variation in peers for their identification strategy.
+Other related work investigates the diffusion of micro-finance decisions in a social network \citep{banerjee2013diffusion}, the effect of peers on risk taking \citep{lahno2015peer}, the effect of social networks on saving \citep{breza2019social}, and the role of `social learning' versus `social utility' in financial decision-making \citep{bursztyn2014understanding}.
+By studying a broader set of investors in a natural experiment, our research question is similar to \cite{pool2015people}, who demonstrate that socially connected fund managers appear to hold similar stocks.
+Several studies in the peer effects literature leverage naturally occurring variation in peers for their identification strategy.
 An area which pioneered many of these techniques investigates peer effects in the classroom (see \cite{epple2011peer,sacerdote2011peer} for a general overview, and \cite{duflo2011peer} for a prominent example).
 Social networks are also an active area of study (see \cite{bramoulle2020peer} for a recent review).
-Finally, techniques for correctly identifying peer impacts have shaped recent developments in this area of research \citep{angrist2014perils,blume2011identification}.
-The present paper highlights how to transfer well-established techniques from this literature to social media data, thereby shedding light on investor psychology.
+The present paper highlights how to transfer well-established techniques from the empirical peer effects in the classroom and networks literatures, as well as the recently-proposed granular instrumental variable approach (designed specifically to tackle confounding issues in financial markets \citep{gabaix2020granular,gabaix2021search}), to social media data.